Bodev13/cards/README.md

 ## What the CI/CD pipeline does:

 - Checks out the repository code
-- Sets up Python (version 3.11)
+- Builds Docker images using docker-compose build
-- Installs dependencies from requirements.txt
+- Runs automated tests inside the test container using docker-compose
-- Runs automated tests using pytest
+- If tests pass, brings up the application with docker-compose up -d or pushes Docker images
-- Builds a Docker image for the application
+- (Optional) Runs further deployment steps

 ## Triggering: